-The Fan Circle International is 40 years old in 2015!
+The Fan Circle International is now over 40 years old!

 Join us and participate in our Annual General Meeting, with the opportunity to meet fellow “fan-atic” members, make new friends, discuss fans, and extend your knowledge.
 The AGM spreads over a long weekend, and the venue changes each year.
 Generally held within the UK, recent years have seen the AGM held in Holland, Germany and France.
 Arranged by members for members, and not to be missed!